Police charge on Catalan protesters at Barcelona airport

 Video footage showed police using batons on some of the demonstrators, some of them masked and hooded, who pushed and shoved in return.
 There were some detentions.

 Thousands of people were gathered outside and dozens were in one of the access halls to the airport.
-The airport authority said at least 20 flights had been canceled due to the protests.
+The airport authority said at least 20 flights had been cancelled due to the protests.
+(Reporting by Madrid and Barcelona bureau, writing by Andrei Khalip)